Background pattern

 • Cimetidine, ranitidine, procainamide, quinidine, quinine, nicotine.

-• Hidrochlorothiazide (or any combination with hidrochlorothiazide).
+• Hydrochlorothiazide (or any combination with hydrochlorothiazide).

-• Anticonvulsants (substances used to prevent and eliminate seizures) e.g. phenytoin, carbamazepine.
+• Anticonvulsants (substances used to prevent and eliminate seizures) e.g., phenytoin, carbamazepine.

 • Barbiturates (substances generally used to induce sleep).